TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 Extension installation in Composer mode
 =======================================

-Starting with TYPO3 11.4 all extensions, including the site package extension must be installed via Composer .
+Starting with TYPO3 11.4 if composer is used, all extensions, including the site package extension must be installed via Composer.

 As a site package is usually developed together with the site-specific files it is usually desirable to keep them together in a version control system like